nicolelyu021/Handling-Exception--Date-Conversion/README.md

 dates.)
 See Self-Test Exercise 19 in Chapter 4 for details on leap years.

 Requirement from Prof:
 When an illegal day, month or year is entered, the program will keep reprompting until a valid value is entered.
-Once a valid date is entered, keep reprompting the user to enter a new date.
+Once a valid date is entered, keep reprompting the user to enter a new date.
 Use an array instead of a switch statement to get the name of the month.